Pop Culture Madness!

 The Federal Arbitration Act was enacted in 1925 to help merchants resolve their disputes quickly before their goods rot; it is now the reason why you cannot sue companies like Netflix and Visa.

-The world's first 'self-driving car' was created by the Houdina Company.
-Harry Houdini allegedly trashed their office, including an electric chandelier, in a rage saying that they'd stolen his name.
+The world’s first ‘self-driving car’ was created by the Houdini Company.
+Harry Houdini allegedly trashed their office, including an electric chandelier, in a rage, saying they’d stolen his name.

 Despite becoming by far the most famous dog in the 1925 serum run to Nome, 'Balto' ran a far shorter distance, in less hazardous conditions, than the Siberian Husky 'Togo'.

 In January 1925, a diphtheria epidemic broke out in Nome, Alaska.
-Medicine was hundreds of miles away, in Anchorage.
-They gathered 'Great Race of Mercy' where 18-20 sleds and 150 sled dogs traveled 674 miles in 5 days to deliver diphtheria antitoxin to Nome, Alaska.
-Gunner Kassan was the final sledder, lead by his dog, Balto, according to lore, but some say the lead dog was Togo.
+Medicine was hundreds of miles away in Anchorage.
+They gathered ‘Great Race of Mercy’ where 18-20 sleds and 150 sled dogs traveled 674 miles in 5 days to deliver diphtheria antitoxin to Nome, Alaska.
+According to lore, Gunner Kassan was the final sledder, led by his dog, Balto, but some say the lead dog was Togo.
 The journey is commemorated every year in the Iditarod.
 Balto is preserved in taxidermy and on display at the Cleveland Museum of Natural History.

 William Howard Taft is the only former President to swear in subsequent Presidents, giving the oath of office to both Calvin Coolidge (in 1925) and Herbert Hoover (in 1929).

-F. Scott Fitzgerald died in 1940, he thought he was a failure, and his work forever forgotten.
+F. Scott Fitzgerald died in 1940, he thought he was a failure, and his work was forever forgotten.
 His novel, The Great Gatsby, was reviewed poorly and had only sold 20,000 copies.
-It's now considered the greatest novel in American history, and sells over 500,000 copies per year.
-The Great Gatsby is not in the public domain, despite being first published in 1925.
-It will be PD in 2021.
+It’s now considered the greatest novel in American history and sells over 500,000 copies yearly.
+The Great Gatsby became public domain in 1921, first published in 1925.

-Cecilia Helena Payne-Gaposchkin discovered the chemical composition of stars and that hydrogen and helium are the most abundant elements in star and, therefore, in the universe.
+Cecilia Helena Payne-Gaposchkin discovered the chemical composition of stars and that hydrogen and helium are the most abundant elements in stars and, therefore, in the universe.

-Kensal High and Pingree High, two high school girl's basketball teams, played an entire game plus three overtime periods in a scoring deadlock - 0 to 0.
-The fate of the game was decided by a coin toss and the Kensal's won.
+Kensal High and Pingree High, two high school girls’ basketball teams, played an entire game plus three overtime periods in a scoring deadlock – 0 to 0.
+A coin toss decided the game’s fate, and the Kensals won.

-THE SCOPES TRIAL - John Scopes was a substitute biology teacher in Dayton, Tennessee, a state which had passed a law banning the teaching of evolution.
-Mr. Scopes taught it to his class, as it was in the school's approved textbook, like every biology teacher in Tennessee did.
-He was found guilty, and was let off on a technicality.
+THE SCOPES TRIAL – John Scopes was a substitute biology teacher in Dayton, Tennessee, a state that had passed a law banning the teaching of evolution.
+Mr. Scopes taught it to his class, as it was in the school’s approved textbook like every biology teacher in Tennessee did.
+He was found guilty and was let off on a technicality.
 Clarence Darrow was his lawyer.

-Victor Lustig sold Eiffel Tower whilst posing as government official pulling off one of the biggest scams ever.
-From 1925 to 1934, the Eiffel Tower had illuminated signs for the French automaker Citroën which made the tower the world's largest advertising sign.
+Victor Lustig sold the Eiffel Tower while posing as a government official, pulling off one of the biggest scams ever.
+From 1925 to 1934, the Eiffel Tower had illuminated signs for the French automaker Citroën, which made the tower the world’s largest advertising sign.

 Greatest Salesman Ever?
 Self-help author, advertising executive, and politician Bruce Barton had a 100% success rate when he wrote to 24 wealthy men regarding the first racially integrated and coeducational southern college, asking for $1000 from each. (nearly $12,000 each in today's money.)

-Spiritual master and self-proclaimed 'god' in human form named Meher Baba, voluntarily went silent from July 1925 until his death in 1969.
+Spiritual master and self-proclaimed ‘god’ in human form named Meher Baba, voluntarily went silent from July 1925 until he died in 1969.

 There was a total solar eclipse in 1925 had a path of totality that just grazed Manhattan.
 It was reported that residents below 96th St. could still see part of the Sun, while those above 96th were in total darkness.

-Nellie Ross was the first female US Governor, and inaugerated in Wyoming on January 5, 1925.
-The second female governer, Miriam Ferguson, from Texas, was sworn into office January 20th.
+Nellie Ross was the first female US Governor and was inaugurated in Wyoming on January 5, 1925.
+The second female governor, Miriam Ferguson, from Texas, was sworn into office on January 20th.

 London was the world's largest city for 94 years, from 1831 to 1925.